 - Identification of common illnesses or trends of illness

 - Identification of high-risk cases for intensive care management

 - Prevention, education and outreach

-MCG Health’s Care Guidelines (MCG) is used to make behavioral health care coverage determinations for members enrolled in all Horizon BCBSNJ plans.
+MCG Health's Care Guidelines (MCG) is used to make behavioral health care coverage determinations for members enrolled inall Horizon plans.

 Providers must develop individualized treatment plans that use assessment data, address the member's current problems related to the behavioral health diagnosis and actively include the member and significant others, as appropriate, in the treatment planning process.
 Behavioral Health Clinicians review the treatment plans with the providers to ensure that they include all elements required by the provider agreement, applicable government program, and at a minimum:

 - Set specific measurable goals and objectives

 - Show appropriate involvement of pertinent community agencies

 - Demonstrate discharge planning from the time of admission